ciaran-nash/user-centric-frontend-development-milestone-project/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Windows Desktop, Laptops including MackBook Pro and Windows Machine, Samsung Galaxy Tab, Samsung Note Phone.
+Due to the unavailabilty of an Apple Phone the site was testing using the Chrome Dev Tools emulator for iPhoneX and iPad Pro.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On mobile devices the NavBar toggle control is not visible.
+Though a pointer cursor appears, the mobile menu is not activated on click.

-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+-   The last card on the TEAM PAGE has to margin top to push it away from the card above when stacked vertically on mobile even though the card has a mt-4 bootstrap class applied.

--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   The styles for the APPLY NOW NavBar button which is a slightly modified Bootstrap button do not display in Safari Browser.

 ## Deployment